TobyLobster/sqrt_test/readme.md

 ![Memory vs Speed Comparison](./memory_vs_speed.svg)

-Note the logarithmic scale on the Y axis.
+Note the logarithmic scale on the X and Y axis.

 The orange dots are good candidates to use.
 The grey dots are the also-rans, don't choose these because there are faster and smaller versions in orange.